mahabubul-alam/QAOA-Compiler/README.md

 ```
 python main.py -arg arg_val
 ```
-* -device_json string (required): Target device configuration file location.
+* -device_json string (mandatory): Target device configuration file location.
 This file holds the information on basis gates, reliability, and allowed two-qubit operations.
 It has to be written in json format.
 An example can be found [here]().

-* -circuit_json string (required): Problem QAOA-circuit file location.
+* -circuit_json string (mandatory): Problem QAOA-circuit file location.
 This file holds the required ZZ interactions between various qubit-pairs to encode the cost hamiltonian.
 It has to be written in json format.
 An example can be found [here]().

-* -config_json string (required): Compiler configuration file location.
+* -config_json string (mandatory): Compiler configuration file location.
 This file holds target p-level, and chosen packing limit, qiskit transpiler seed, optimization level, and routing method.
 It has to be written in json format.
 An example can be found [here]().

-* -policy_compilation string (required): Chosen compilation policy.
+* -policy_compilation string: Chosen compilation policy.
 The current version supports the following policies: Instruction Parallelization-only ('IP'), Iterative Compilation ('IterC'), Incremental Compilation ('IC'), Variation-aware Incremental Compilation ('VIC').